jpegleg/ocean-regulator/README.md

 Closely related is the "storm reef cluster" ansible and microk8s code here: https://github.com/jpegleg/storm-reef-clusters

 The ocean-regulator ansible has a lot in common with the anisble in storm-reef.
-Some difference include skipping the rsyslog config and wazuh agent steps, adding wireguard, htop, and tmux pages, and settings motd and hostname, and additional reboots.
+Some differences include skipping the rsyslog config and wazuh agent steps, adding wireguard, htop, and tmux packages, setting motd and hostname, and additional reboots.